 Grade 30 is considered to be a general-purpose chain that can be used for a variety of applications.
 These applications do not require extremely high strength.
 Grade 30 is the least strong chain type.
 Depending on the chain diameter size, it can sustain a working load limit between 1,300 to 6,900 lbs.

 Grade 30 is commonly known as Proof Coil chain or Common Coil chain and is comprised of low-strength carbon steel.
-This type of steel is quite malleable and rust-resistant, but they are not as strong as other types of alloys.
-It is also less expensive than high carbon or stainless steel.
+This type of steel is quite malleable and rust resistant, but they are not as strong as other types of alloys.
+It is also less expensive than high carbon or stainless-steel chains.

 Grade 30 chain can be used in numerous types of applications, such as: